switch41/Redact/README.md

 ## Research Documentation

-For detailed research and development documentation, please refer to our [Team Rookie Research Document](https://tinyurl.com/Team-Rookie-Research).
-This document contains comprehensive information about the tool's development process, research findings, and implementation details.
+For a comprehensive market analysis of existing redaction tools and their limitations, please refer to our [Market Research Document](https://tinyurl.com/Team-Rookie-Research).
+This document provides detailed comparisons of current redaction tools in the market, their shortcomings, and how RE-DACT addresses these limitations.

 ---